ARMmbed/Mbed-OS-3-Docs/CONTRIBUTING.md

 * If you want to submit a patch, please read the [contribution guide](Contributing to mbed.md).
 Note that we have a [Contributor Agreement](http://developer.mbed.org/contributor_agreement/) that must be agreed to before contributions can be merged.
+To agree to the contributor agreement, you need to have an mbed.com account and be logged in.

 *We only accept bug reports and pull requests on GitHub*.